½tsp Unsalted butter optional, to help prevent foaming

 Cook the jelly until it reaches 220F on a thermometer.

 When the mixture hovers around 220F begin doing set tests, spooning a teaspoon at a time onto a frozen plate, like a thin pie tin held over a bowl of ice.
+It shouldn't take long, but I typically get it to set a degree or two past 220F.
+Doing set tests is the most important skill to master here.

-When the mixture holds its shape and shows threading and beading (watch the video for a close up shot) remove from heat, beat in the lemon juice and pour the jelly into jars leaving ½ inch headspace at the top.
+When the mixture holds its shape and shows threading and beading / sheeting (watch the video for a close up shot) remove from heat, beat in the lemon juice and pour the jelly into jars leaving ½ inch headspace at the top.

 Wipe the rims of the jars and screw on the lids.